Skip Ahead To

 In a major metropolitan area, the competition for laundry and dry cleaning services may be very intense.
 Because of this, many stores offer dry cleaning services for shirts and blouses at $1 per piece in order to attract customers.
 Premium prices are charged for same-day service.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your laundry and dry cleaning business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your laundry and dry cleaning business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements